eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 It's a *courotine* as well, but it's intended to be called by the application when it needs to send some data.
 This *courotine* expects a dictionary to be provided as a parameter, containing details about the event being sent.

-### The Request-Response cycle
+### The Request-Response cycle in ASGI

 The HTTP protocol operates on a basic Request-Response cycle.
 This means, the connection is always initiated by the client, and the server can only send data back once it's requested.

 The basic outline of a connection cycle happens like this:

-* The client (browser, usually), connects to the server, which promptly accepts it
+* The client (a Browser, usually), connects to the server, which promptly accepts it
-* The client pushed the request data to the server
+* The client pushes the request data to the server
   * Once we get the headers in the server, we're ready to build the connection scope and invoke the application
-  * At this point, the application can call the receive function to get body of the request (if applicable)
+  * At this point, the application can call the `receive()` function to get the body of the request (if any)
-* App calls the send function to send the response headers.
-The server then formats the HTTP response headers and pushes it through the socket
+* App calls `send()` function to send the response headers.
+The server then formats the HTTP response headers and pushes them through the socket
-  * Optionally the app can call the send method once again to push the response body data (if applicable)
+  * Optionally the app can call the `send()` function once again to push the response body data (if any)
 * Finally, the application finishes its execution, and the control flow is returned to the server, which closes the connection

-For now, you may find the ASGI interface separation of receive and send methods seem to be overkill.
+For now, you may find the ASGI interface separation of receive and send methods seeming to be overkill.
 But it was intentionally designed this way, and it will make much more sense when we're implementing the WebSocket protocol.

+Talk is cheap, now show me code!

 ### Show me the code